alex1162/video-coding/practice2/README.md

 The main problem we had was that as we were using an older than version 2.0.0 of libaom, we need to add as well *-strict -2*, which we didn't know.

 **2. Create a new endpoint/feature to be able to do an encoding ladder.**
+We have created a new endpoint, similar to the previous one, using the ffmpeg command to do so.
+For this endpoint we allow the user to enter the resolution and bitrate of the ouput video.

 **3. Create a GUI.**